 Dominica's location and size makes it vulnerable to features of the Tropical Atlantic.
-These include; the annual migration of the North Atlantic Subtropical High, the spreading of the Tropical Atlantic warm pool, the Easterly Trade Winds, tropical waves, depressions, storms and hurricanes.
+These include the annual migration of the North Atlantic Subtropical High, the spreading of the Tropical Atlantic warm pool, the Easterly Trade Winds, tropical waves, depressions, storms and hurricanes.
 This results in Dominica being classified as having a Marine Tropical Climate, with very little seasonal variation.
-The island is very rugged with many of its mountain ranges located along its centre.
+The island is very rugged with many of its mountain ranges located along its center.

 The archive is made up of daily and monthly climatological data from the observations of: